-for the strange quark
+for the strange quark,

-Similar with the chiral condensate, the dynamical masses for the light ($l = u,d$) and strange quarks in the proper-time regularization as a function of temperature can be also separated by the vacuum contribution ($T \rightarrow 0$) and magnetic contribution ($B = 0$), while for the presence of the external magnetic field, the dynamical mass can be separated by the vacuum ($ B \rightarrow 0$) and thermal contributions ($T = 0$).
-Result for the dynamical masses obtained via Eqs.~(\ref{eqproBT}) and~(\ref{eqproBT2}) are consistent with the MFIR results.
+Similar to the chiral condensate, the dynamical masses for the light ($l = u,d$) and strange quarks in the PTR scheme as a function of temperature can be also separated into the vacuum ($T \rightarrow 0$) and magnetic contributions ($B = 0$), while for the presence of the external magnetic field, the dynamical mass can be separated by the vacuum ($ B \rightarrow 0$) and thermal contributions ($T = 0$).
+Again, result for the dynamical masses obtained in Eqs.~(\ref{eqproBT})--~(\ref{eqproBT2}) are consistent with the MFIR result.